 - A title insurance underwriter has confirmed that all potential claimants to the land have been named and addressed in the quiet title lawsuit.

 → Call Florida Real Estate Attorney Larry Tolchinsky today to see how he can help you with your quiet title action and clearing the clouds on title to your Florida real estate.

 We have attached a sample quiet title lawsuit which provides a true sense of the work involved in a Florida quiet title case.

 Why a Quiet Title Action with Florida Lawyer Larry Tolchinsky?

 Larry Tolchinsky practices in Hallandale, Florida office where he strives to create an informal atmosphere so you know you have access to him, and that your concerns will be heard and addressed.

-Larry has extensive experience in real estate matters (more than 20 years) and he is familiar with the issues homeowners are facing in today's difficult economic times.
+Larry has extensive experience in real estate matters (more than 20 years) and he is familiar with the issues that can affect the chain of title to Florida real estate.
 He’s handled many real estate matters in various counties throughout the State of Florida, and he understands how unique your situation may be.

 Contact Larry to find out how he can help you.
 You can contact him by phone at 954-458-8655 or by e-mail through this web site to schedule an appointment so he can help you with your title.
 He offers a free initial consultation.

 To learn more from Larry and to see all of the real estate matters he can help with, read his Real Estate Lawyer page.